What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 Yes.
-However, the for-profit small business must be established prior to submitting the application, and at the time of award it must be the primary place of employment for the proposed project’s PI at time of award.
+However, the for-profit small business must be established prior to submitting the application, and at the time of award it must be the primary place of employment for the project’s Principal Investigator (PI) or Project Director (PD).
 There are nuances within the various agencies so be sure to read the solicitation thoroughly.
 Note that these rules are different for STTR projects so, again, it is important to thoroughly read the solicitation.

 May a portion of an SBIR award be subcontracted?

 Yes.
-For Phase I, the proposing firm must perform a minimum of two-thirds of the research and/or analytical effort.
-One third may be subcontracted other firms and/or research organizations/facilities.
+For Phase I, the proposing firm must perform a minimum of two-thirds of the research.
+One third may be subcontracted to other firms and/or research organizations.
 For Phase II, the proposing firm must perform a minimum of one-half of the research.
 These fractions are calculated based on the project budget.
 Note that these requirements are different for STTR projects.

 Can I win SBIR/STTR funding if mine is a virtual company?

 Under current SBIR rules, your small company can submit a proposal while you are still a virtual company, but you must meet all of the eligibility requirements described above before you can receive funding.
 That includes having employees of the company who do a certain percentage of the SBIR work in company controlled facilities.
 Depending on whether you are pursing SBIR or STTR, there will be additional PI eligibility requirements that must be met.
-Companies that intend to continue operating as virtual companies (e.g., without company controlled research facilities and employees) typically will not be qualified for an award.
+Companies that intend to continue operating as virtual companies (e.g., without company controlled research facilities and employees) typically will not be qualify for an award.